• Skip to main content

 • In a medium frying pan or saucepan over medium heat, heat the canola oil.
 Add the garlic, onions and chili pepper.
 Cook until softened, about 5 minutes.

-1 tbsp. canola oil, 2 cloves garlic, ½ cup sweet onion (or yellow onion), 1 Thai red chili pepper
+1 tablespoon canola oil, 2 cloves garlic, ½ cup sweet onion, 1 Thai red chili pepper

 Chopped onions, chilies and garlic in a frying pan.